Tenkasi Junction railway station

-Tenkasi Junction railway station is a junction railway station serving the town of Tenkasi in the Indian state of Tamil Nadu.
+Tenkasi Junction railway station (station code: TSI) is an NSG–4 category Indian railway station in Madurai railway division of Southern Railway zone.
+It is a junction railway station serving the town of Tenkasi in the Indian state of Tamil Nadu.
 The station is a part of the Madurai railway division of the Southern Railway zone.
 It is the junction point for Virudhunagar and Tirunelveli rail routes.

 Location and layout

 The railway station is located in the Railway feeder road of Tenkasi.
 The nearest bus depot is located in Tenkasi New Bus stand while the nearest airport is situated 72 km away in Thiruvananthapuram.

 Lines

 The station is a focal point of the historic line that connects Chennai with Madurai Junction and Tiruchirappalli Junction.
 An additional line branches out east-bound to Tirunelveli Junction via Ambasamudram.

 The lines branching out from Tenkasi Junction are: